-On that basis, it is essential for certain types of packaging to be effectively sorted in the appropriate recycling or fully the packaging sortability, leading to losses of the sorting efficiency. materials.
+On that basis, it is essential for certain types of packaging to be effectively sorted in the appropriate recycling stream.
+Moreover, the design can affect either partially Protocol (Annex I)21 shall be tested, in order to determine or fully the packaging sortability, leading to losses of the sorting efficiency. materials.